Birhanukassa/go-projects/docs/DEVELOPMENT_ENVIRONMENT.md

 ##  Development Workflows

-### Professional Kubernetes Contribution Workflow
+### My Kubernetes Contribution Workflow

-This is the recommended workflow that follows Kubernetes community standards and ensures clean, professional contributions.
+This is the recommended workflow that follows Kubernetes community standards and ensures clean contributions.

 #### Step 1: Experiment Safely in Learning Environment
 ```bash